On this page

 - Help the child become engaged in an enjoyable activity once they enter the room.

-- Increase the child’s feelings of safety and connectedness by suggesting they bring a familiar toy or photo from home.
+- Increase the child’s feelings of safety and connectedness by suggesting they bring a familiar toy, comfort items like a special blanket or dummy or family photo from home.

 When separation anxiety becomes more serious